signal: killed

 You might see these error messages:

-on Windows0x5AF ERROR_COMMITMENT_LIMIT: The paging file is too small for this operation to complete.
+• 0x5AF ERROR_COMMITMENT_LIMIT: The paging file is too small for this operation to complete. on Windows

 You can reduce Magnus Box Backup's RAM usage by trying to limit how much data is in each Storage Vault.
 For instance, instead of having multiple devices backing up into a single Storage Vault, create multiple Storage Vaults for each device.
 This will reduce the deduplication efficiency, but it will also reduce the necessary memory usage.